DrContrary/DrContrary.github.io/_posts/2018-11-01-Welcome_to_the_tidyverse.md

 ## Using dplyr for Data Manipulation on Columns

-dplyr is a package contained in the the Tidyverse and contains functions that you will need for performing a number of standard maniputations on data.
-This package was loaded with the tidyverse, so no need to load it seperately.
+dplyr is a package contained in the Tidyverse and contains functions that you will need for performing a number of standard manipulations on data.
+This package was loaded with the tidyverse, so no need to load it separately.

 **select** allows you to perform manipulations on columns.